Global Other Hot Drinks Statistics, CAGR, Outlook, and Covid-19 Impact 2025

 Table 22 LBN Brand Shares of Hot Drinks: % Retail Value 2017-2020

-Table 24 Retail Distribution of Hot Drinks by Format and Category: % Volume 2020
+Table 25 Retail Distribution of Other Hot Drinks by Format and Category: % Volume 2020

-Table 25 Forecast Sales of Hot Drinks by Retail vs Foodservice: % Volume Breakdown 2020-2025
+Table 26 Forecast Sales of Other Hot Drinks by Retail vs Foodservice: % Volume Breakdown 2020-2025

-Table 26 Forecast Sales of Hot Drinks by Retail vs Foodservice: % Volume Growth 2020-2025
+Table 27 Forecast Sales of Other Hot Drinks by Retail vs Foodservice: % Volume Growth 2020-2025

-Table 32 Forecast Foodservice Sales of Hot Drinks by Category: % Volume Growth 2020-2025
+Table 33 Forecast Foodservice Sales of Other Hot Drinks by Category: % Volume Growth 2020-2025

-Table 34 Forecast Total Sales of Hot Drinks by Category: % Total Volume Growth 2020-2025
+Table 35 Forecast Total Sales of Other Hot Drinks by Category: % Total Volume Growth 2020-2025

 GLOBAL MACROECONOMIC ENVIRONMENT